WOI-DT

 WOI-DT (channel 5) is a television station licensed to Ames, Iowa, United States, serving the Des Moines area as an affiliate of ABC.
-It is owned by Tegna Inc. alongside CW affiliate KCWI-TV (channel 23), also licensed to Ames.
-The two stations share studios on Westown Parkway in West Des Moines; WOI-DT's transmitter is located in Alleman, Iowa.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside CW station KCWI-TV (channel 23); Nexstar also owns NBC affiliate WHO-DT (channel 13).
+WOI-DT and KCWI-TV share studios on Westown Parkway in West Des Moines; WOI-DT's transmitter is located in Alleman, Iowa.

 WOI-TV was Iowa's second television station and the first TV station owned by an educational institution when it was built by Iowa State College, now Iowa State University (ISU); it signed on February 21, 1950, on channel 4.
 It operated from studios on the campus in Ames.
 The foresight of president Charles E. Friley to expand Iowa State's long-running WOI radio station into television led to a very early application and allowed the college to beat a years-long freeze on new TV stations.
 While WOI-TV was intended as an educational service and aired college courses, agricultural extension programs, and the long-running children's show The Magic Window, the freeze left it the only TV station in central Iowa, and the Iowa Board of Regents allowed it to accept national network programming and advertising.
 After the freeze, WOI-TV was moved to channel 5, and two new stations sprang up in Des Moines: WHO-TV in 1954 and KRNT-TV (now KCCI) in 1955.
 These stations took NBC and CBS programming, respectively, along with local news viewership and considerable advertising business.
 While the Board of Regents permitted WOI-TV to accept local advertising in 1955, it did not employ its own advertising sales representatives and purposely throttled the operation to avoid allegations of unfair competition.
 These and other factors left the station in a very distant third place in central Iowa news ratings for decades.